Tara MacDonald

 Why Share Family History Stories

-My worry for these children brought me to my knees on several occasions since.
-One night was especially depressing after I heard a particularly disturbing child abuse case on the news.
+One evening, while ruminating over the frightening “unknowns” of their futures, I heard a particularly disturbing child abuse case on the news.
 My mind refused to be comforted much of the night until I remembered a small painting I kept in my nightstand throughout my childhood.
 It depicted a company of nineteenth century pioneers fleeing religious persecution in Illinois, hoping to make a better home 1200 miles west.
 With only sparse, torn clothing to protect them from the angry winter winds, they pushed what little food and supplies they had left in handcarts over the frozen Rocky Mountains.
-One man that traveled with the company recalled:
+One man who traveled with the company recalled:

 “I have pulled my handcart when I was so weak and weary from illness and lack of food that I could hardly put one foot ahead of the other.
 I have looked ahead and seen a patch of sand or a hill slope and I have said, I can go only that far and there I must give up, for I cannot pull the load through it. … I have gone on to that sand and when I reached it, the cart began pushing me.
 I have looked back many times to see who was pushing my cart, but my eyes saw no one.
 I knew then that the angels of God were there.”